-e.g., "Actually,et al. showed in a paper last year that this method works quite well"
+e.g., "Actually, Smith and Jones showed in a paper last year that this method works quite well"

 e.g., "The jury is still out on that question, but our results show it's worth investigating further".

 "Maybe we can discuss those details individually later. "